Devopts-Branding-Agency/wplyr-media-block/README.txt

 6. WPlyr Media Block - Plugin settings interface

 == Changelog ==

+= 1.2.0 =
+[Added] Integrated support for video monetization with vi.ai [Tweak] Updated the Carbon Fields library to v3.3.2 [Tweak] Updated the Plyr JS library to v3.6.7

 = 1.1.0 =
 * [Tweak] Updated the Carbon Fields library to v3.2.3.